| TAR(1) | General Commands Manual | TAR(1) |

 terminating with the first successful substitution.

-The optional trailing g
+The optional trailing g continues to

 apply the substitution expression to the pathname substring, which